travellingsky/blog/content/london-itinerary.md

 * St Paul’s Cathedral
 * Book your afternoon Tea experience
 * And which Day tour you decide to do via Viator

+Transportation : The easiest mode of Transportation within London is by Underground and/or Bus.
+If you think you are going to use the underground more than a couple of times during that particular day then a Day Pass is cheaper.
+Otherwise just do 1 ways or round trips.

+The bus is actually very convienent, you have to buy a pass/card which most stores carry them.
+There is a $5 deposit which you get back when you return the card.
+Add money to the Card for the bus trips (you can use it on the underground too), and you just have to swipe it each time you catch the bus.
+The best part is, that any unused money on the card and the deposit is returned to you when you return the card at any location.

 Flight <a href="http://www.tkqlhce.com/click-9165033-13252713?sid=5224213" target="_top"> deals </a> up to 50% off to Europe Destinations<img src="http://www.ftjcfx.com/image-9165033-13252713" width="1" height="1" border="0"/>